IlyaSemenov/vue-valibot/README.md

 </form>
 ```

-In the shortcut variant, it works the same but there is no `input` argument in the callback:
+If there was no `input` composable option, all arguments are passed as is:

 ```ts
 const { submit, submitting } = useForm(